Car Accident Chiropractor Lafayette, CO

-The appointment will consists of 20 minutes with either Dr. Dean Wright DC, or Dr. Megan Moon DC, RN, CCWP, where they will receive manipulations, mobilizations, dry needling, IASTM, trigger point therapy, myofascial release, or trigger point injections depending on the patients needs.
-The other 20 minutes will be with Sierra Weyerman LMT, MMP or Stephanie Anderson LMT for soft tissue massage work.
+The appointment will consists of 20 minutes with either Dr. Phillip Herschberger, DC or Dr. Debra Parker, DC, where the patient will receive manipulations, mobilizations, dry needling, IASTM, trigger point therapy, myofascial release, or trigger point injections depending on the patients needs.

 Does Med Pay cover chiropractors for auto accidents?

 Med Pay is part of your auto insurance policy that covers medical expenses suffered during a car accident, regardless of who was at fault.
 Med Pay also covers other passengers in your car, even if the car that you were driving when in the accident is not yours.
 Unlike a typical insurance company, Med Pay does not have co-pay or deductible requirements.

 How much does Med Pay cover in Colorado